-We provide extensive training to employees within our facilities, ranging from topics such as workplace safety, antifraud, anti-discrimination and anti-harassment training, to advanced instruction in lean manufacturing principles and inside sales training programs.
-On average, our employees each receive more than 10 hours of job training per year, with some employees of certain business units each averaging nearly 80 hours of training per year.
+We provide extensive training to employees within our facilities on topics such as workplace safety, anti-fraud, and advanced instruction in lean manufacturing principles and inside sales training programs.

-Through our Tuition Assistance Program, we also aim to assist and encourage employees to expand their knowledge, skills, and job effectiveness by continuing their education at local accredited institutions of higher learning.
-Certain of our businesses also partner with nearby universities from time to time to offer courses and programs directly related to the employee's growth in the business.
+Through our Tuition Assistance Program, we aim to assist and encourage employees to expand their knowledge, skills, and job effectiveness by continuing their education at local accredited institutions of higher learning.
+Certain of our businesses also partner with nearby universities from time to time to offer courses and programs directly related to employees' growth in the business.